Ice Cream Man (1995 film): Plot

-During the 1960s in a Californian suburb, young Gregory Tudor finds out that a local ice cream man, Butch Brickle, known as "The Ice Cream King", was murdered in a drive-by shooting incident.
-In the 1970s, Gregory has taken over the "Ice Cream King's" business, calling himself "The Ice Cream Prince", and using the man's truck and parlor right up to the present day.
+In a Californian suburb, young Gregory Tudor watches as a local ice cream man, Butch Brickle, known as "The Ice Cream King", is murdered in a drive-by shooting incident.
+In the present day, Gregory has taken over the "Ice Cream King's" business, calling himself "The Ice Cream Prince", and using the man's truck and parlor right up to the present day.
 Unbeknownst to the public, Gregory uses the dilapidated parlor as a sort of laboratory, where he produces his concoctions, filled with insects and dismembered human pieces.

 One night, Gregory kills a dog belonging to Nurse Wharton, his landlord and an orderly who treated him for his childhood trauma.
 The same night, Roger, a neighborhood boy, goes missing.
 Having witnessed Gregory's creepy personality, the other children suspect him of kidnapping Roger, but the police and Wharton do not.
 Three kids, Johnny, Heather, and Tuna, agree to search for Roger.
 Soon after, another boy known as Small Paul disappears.

 Initially unable to prove that Gregory is dangerous, the kids have a difficult time getting the police to pursue their claims.
 Meanwhile, Gregory has recurring flashbacks to his abusive treatment at the Wishing Well Sanatorium.
 As the kids dig deeper, they discover that Gregory kidnapped Roger and Small Paul, and imprisons them in a cage at the parlor.
 However, Small Paul shows a macabre interest in the experiments, so Gregory takes him under his wing.

 Two detectives investigate the Wishing Well, which is unregulated and free-for-all; the unstable patients roam freely and cause chaos, while the doctors and administrators are insane.
 Escaping, the police now believe the children, and prepare to search for Roger and Small Paul.
 Gregory kidnaps Tuna, and Heather enlists the help of Johnny's older brother Jacob to investigate, but Gregory kills Jacob and his girlfriend.
 Small Paul baits Gregory by holding a photo of the Ice Cream King over his face, and leads him into the main mixer, where Gregory is dismembered.

 Roger and Tuna are reunited with their friends, who reveal that Small Paul has been sent to therapy.
 The final scene shows Small Paul alone in a darkened room, silently churning an ice cream bucket, his face twisted into an evil leer, just like Gregory's.

 Production

+Development

 Inspired by films such as The Goonies and The Monster Squad and the miniseries It, Paul Norman decided to create a horror film aimed at children, in his first and only attempt at mainstream filmmaking.
 The idea for the film came through an ill-advised call for scripts.
 Sven Davison and David Dobkin were hired to write the film's screenplay.
 The first draft of the script was written in three days.
 Another early draft for the screenplay had the film being a spoof on the horror genre.